-One of my favorite things to do in the morning is sit outside on the back porch and wait for my hummingbird friends to visit.
-Other than the colorful flowers I like to plant in my yard (zinnia, butterfly bushes, salvia) I like to have a couple hummingbird feeders spaced out throughout the yard to attract the hummers.
+One of my favorite things to do in the morning is sitting outside on the back porch and waiting for my hummingbird friends to visit.
+Other than the colorful flowers I like to plant in my yard (zinnia, butterfly bushes, salvia) I like to have a couple of hummingbird feeders spaced throughout the yard to attract the hummers.

 I used to buy store-bought hummingbird nectar and then I found out how easy it was to make my own and have never gone back to the MUCH more expensive store varieties again.

 OK, get out your legal pad now to write all these ingredients down:

 Yep, that's it.
 This recipe is not the least bit complicated, just regular table sugar and tap water, and takes less than 5 minutes to make.